JennEYoon/ECG-transform/data_notes_root.md

 Most training was done on MIT data, then generalized to PTB data,
 but PTB data is of much higher quality, 15 channels vs 2 channels, and measuring device is medical grade vs ambulatory (noisy).
+Also 2 doctors "corrected" many unreadable data for AI Computer training.

 ### 1. MIT BIH
 48 30-minute recordings from 2-channel ECG ambulatory 24-hour monitor (noisy), from 47 unique people.